 - Offers a performance benchmark after candidates are hired

 When hiring a staff accountant, the job description becomes especially important because the role can vary considerably from one company to another, depending on its size, corporate culture and industry.
 The secret to creating a solid job description is to make sure it accurately describes the position and your company.
 A generic job description won't do.

-Take a moment to browse for staff accountant candidates by location, or give us a call.
+Take a moment to browse for staff accountant candidates by location.

 Here’s how to prepare a solid staff accountant job description.

 A great job description will immediately answer most of the questions potential hires have about the position and prepare them to make an informed, targeted application.
 Use this checklist to make sure you've included all of the important components of a good job listing: